johnwight/Adobe-AEM-with-DTM-and-Analytics/README.md

 To configure AEM + DTM with Analytics:

-1. Verify that you (or the assigned user) have administrative privileges for the web services group.
+1. Verify that you (or the assigned user) have administrative privileges and web services credentials for the web services group.
 To do this:

     1. On the Reports page in Analytics, click **Admin** and then **User Management**.
+If you do not see the **Admin** tab, then you do not currently have administrative privileges.

         ![user management](https://user-images.githubusercontent.com/29133525/34893235-907288f4-f799-11e7-9811-d1f9b2732afc.png)